Problem

 Users might be in the middle of a critical screen of a user flow when the codepush is being done, and at that moment, we don’t want to interrupt the user’s flow.
 We decided on segmenting the flows based on the urgency of the codepush: a default codepush allows users to update the app manually, but a mandatory codepush when an update is deemed critical such as a bug fix leads users to the update automatically

-This also mean that I had to collaborate with developers to discuss when to do a codepush
+Also worked closely with developers to discuss when to do a codepush

 Highlight what we need to communicate to users as the codepush is happening